 What is Yom Kippur?

 Yom Kippur is the holiest day in the Jewish calendar.
 Observance of Yom Kippur traditionally includes fasting; abstaining from leather, lotion, and other physical comforts; and spending the day focused on prayer and atonement.
 On Yom Kippur, our relationship with the outside world changes.
-Instead of thinking about what we consume, we focus on self- reflection and prayer.
-It is an ideal time to spend time learning and reflecting on our relationships with food and the environment.
+Instead of thinking about what we consume, we focus on self-reflection and prayer.
+It is an ideal time to learn and reflect on our relationships with food and the environment.

 When is Yom Kippur?